OkaeriPoland/okaeri-platform/README.md

   }

   // QueuedTeleports requires a task to be registered manually for fine control
-  // this also demonstrates using @Timer with classes implementing Runnable
+  // this also demonstrates using @Scheduled with classes implementing Runnable
   // SECONDS_1/5 = 20/4 = 4 ticks = tries to teleport 1 player (3rd argument) every 4 ticks
   // it is always recommended to decrease rate before increasing teleportsPerRun
-  @Timer(rate = MinecraftTimeEquivalent.SECOND / 5)
+  @Scheduled(rate = MinecraftTimeEquivalent.SECOND / 5)
   public QueuedTeleportsTask configureTeleportsTask(QueuedTeleports teleports) {
     return new QueuedTeleportsTask(teleports, this, 1);
   }